-- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the POWER/LINK ◆ button to continue. - If the Scan Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the SYSTEM MENU (§) button to return to the System Menu.

-- Turn the ignition off, and disconnect the Scan Tool. - Contact Technical Support for assistance.
+- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - If the Scan Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the SYSTEM MENU (S) button to return to the System Menu. - Turn the ignition off, and disconnect the Scan Tool. - Contact Technical Support for assistance.